 General Remarks The property is situated in a residential area in the town of Forres.
 Surrounding properties are of similar age and character.
 Usual amenities and transport links are available within a reasonable distance.
-The general condition of the property appears consistent with age and type of construction, but some works of repair, upgrade and maintenance are required.
-The property's layout appears to have been altered at some stage by removing an internal wall to the living room and incorporating an ensuite on the first floor level.
-The report assumes all necessary Local Authority and other consents were obtained for the alterations and that the appropriate documentation, including Building Warrant and Completion Certificates were issued.
-If any works did not require consent then it has been assumed they meet the standards required by the building regulations or are exempt.
+The general condition of the property appears consistent with age and type of construction, but some works of repair and maintenance are required.
+A conservatory has been added to the rear and the internal layout has been altered whereby a wall has been removed within the kitchen.
+The valuation assumes this was built in the full knowledge of the Local Authority, and all consents are readily available.
 Essential Repairs None apparent within the limitations of our inspection.
-Estimated cost of essential repairs £ Retention recommended?YesX_No Amount £
+Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £

-Comment on Mortgagea bility The property affords adeq lender's criteria. quate security for loan purposes based on the valuation figure, subject to i ndividual Valuations Buy To Let Cases What is the reasonable rangmonth Short Assured Tenan n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) r? ge of monthly rental income for the property assuming a letting on a 6 £ 200,000 £ 300,000 Yes X No £ No Declaration Signed Surveyor's name Security Print Code [471013 = 7188]O Electronically signed by:- India Hill Professional qualifications AssocRICS Company name Harvey Donaldson And Gibson Address Caledonian House Business Centre, High Street, Elgin, IV30 1BD Telephone 01343547844 Fax 0203 880 9193 Fax Report date 14th October 2021
+Comment on Mortgagea bility The property affords adequently lender's criteria. juate security for loan purposes based on the valuation figure, subject to i ndividual Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Buy To Let Cases What is the reasonable rangementh Short Assured Tenal ge of monthly rental income for the property assuming a letting on a 6 ncv basis? £ here there is a steady demand for rented accommodation of this type?
+Yes No Declaration Signed Surveyor's name Professional qualifications Company name Security Print Code [478176 = 7263]O Electronically signed by:- India Hill AssocRICS Harvey Donaldson And Gibson Address Telephone Fax Report date Caledonian House Business Centre, High Street, Elgin, IV30 1BD 01343547844 0203 880 9193 15th February 2022